wingamekits/EightFacts/README.md

 ----------
 ##Description

-The Eight Facts Starter is a Construct 2 game template is a simple educational app template for which you provide a theme that has eight interesting facts.
+The Eight Facts Starter Kit is a Construct 2 game template is a simple educational app template for which you provide a theme that has eight interesting facts.
 You supply an image, a short fact title and a fact narrative (the latter two in an XML file that's part of the project).

 **Note: this template is optimized for Windows 8.
 Updates are planned to improve the experience for both Windows 8.1 and Windows Phone 8**